What We’re Watching

 Know your supply chain: Restricted entities listed on government database

-- The International Trade Administration maintains the Consolidated Screening List (CSL) of parties with which the U.S. restricts certain exports, reexports or transfers of items, including those addressed under the Uyghur (China) Forced Labor Prevention Act (UFLPA), Russia/Belarus sanctions and others.
-The list is updated daily, and email updates are available at the link above.
+- The International Trade Administration (ITA) maintains the Consolidated Screening List (CSL) of parties with which the U.S. restricts certain exports, reexports or transfers of items, including those addressed under the Uyghur (China) Forced Labor Prevention Act (UFLPA), Russia/Belarus sanctions and others.
+ITA updates the list daily, and email updates are available at the link above.

 TAXES, TARIFFS & TRADE